ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addinganemployeefromexcel.md

 ![Image65](files/Image65.png)

 The following screen will then appear which explains how the process is carried out.
 There is a link to a template spreadsheet which shows how the spreadsheet needs to be structured before being uploaded.
-The below image also contains instructions on how to export your Outlook contacts if you wish to use some of them in FASTdrive.
+The below image also contains instructions on how to export your Outlook contacts if you wish to use some of them in FastDrive.

 ![Image66](files/Image66.png)